Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

   <img src='./figs/mnist+spheres.png'>

-2. Comparison of embedding quality for Swiss Roll (800 points)
+2. Performance metrics on Swiss Roll (800 points) data

    This table demonstrates that the ML-Enc outperforms all the other 6 methods in all the evaluation metrics, particularly significant in terms of the isometry (LGD, RRE and Trust) and Lipschitz (*K*-Min and *K*-Max) related metrics.